HUGS FOOD PANTRY OF THURSTON COUNTY

 - Package Concept

-I was approached by private entrepreneurs within the beverage industry to help them actualize a concept product based around a unique cup design they wished to integrate and a new logo that fit the edgy style of the brand.
+I was asked to actualize a design for a client's concept liquor based around a unique cup design they wished to integrate and a new logo that fit the edgy style of the brand.

 The logo itself was produced within a week, based around the Century Gothic typography for a modern style and an integrated crosshair to match the theme of the product.